Mishieck/nvim-kickstart/README.md

-# NvCode
+# kickstart.nvim-modular

 ## Introduction

-This is repo was cloned from [nvim-lua/kickstart.nvim](https://github.com/dam9000/kickstart-modular).
+This is repo was cloned from [nvim-lua/kickstart.nvim-modular](https://github.com/dam9000/kickstart-modular).
 I recommend you read the instructions on the source repo before continuing.

 ## Features